What is CF?

-For people living with CF, the mucus in the lungs is thicker than normal, and becomes a source of inflammation and infection that can lead to lung damage.
+For people living with CF, the mucus in the lungs is thicker than normal.
+This thick mucus can build up in the airways, allowing germs to thrive and become a source of infection and inflammation that can lead to lung damage.

 Though you or your loved one may not see or feel the signs and symptoms of CF right away, the disease is still present.

 Pulmozyme (dornase alfa) is indicated for daily administration along with standard therapies for the management of cystic fibrosis (CF) patients to improve pulmonary function.

 In CF patients with an FVC ≥ 40% of predicted, daily administration of Pulmozyme has also been shown to reduce the risk of respiratory tract infections requiring injectable antibiotics.

 Pulmozyme should not be used in patients who are allergic to any of its ingredients.

 Patients may experience the following when using Pulmozyme: change in or loss of their voice, discomfort in the throat, rash, chest pain, red watery eyes, runny nose, lowering of lung function, fever, indigestion, and shortness of breath.
 There have been no reports of severe allergic reactions caused by the administration of Pulmozyme.
 Mild to moderate hives and mild skin rash have been observed and have been short-lived.

 The safety and effectiveness of Pulmozyme have been established in patients 5 years of age and older.
 While clinical trial data are limited in patients younger than 5 years of age, the use of Pulmozyme should be considered for pediatric CF patients who may experience potential benefit in lung function or who may be at risk of respiratory tract infection.